ajaybhupathiraju/Heart-Disease-Prediction/README.md

 1. log-loss since its a binary classification problem.

 ## Choosing a model
+we will fit below all models and choose best fit model
 1. logistic regression
 2. SVM
 3. Decision Trees